pghalliday/ce-engine/README.md

     // Port for 0MQ `push` socket
     "result": 7001
   },
-  // Connects to a ce-delta-hub to stream sequential market state deltas "ce-delta-hub": {
+  // Connects to a ce-delta-hub to respond to state requests and stream sequential market state deltas "ce-delta-hub": {
     "host": "localhost",
     // Port for 0MQ `push` socket
-    "stream": 7002
+    "stream": 7002,
+    // Port for 0MQ `router` socket
+    "state": 7003
   }
 }
 ```